Banking in Russia: 2010s

 In June 2013 Elvira Nabiullina was appointed as the chairman of the Central Bank of Russia.
 In an interview with television channel Channel one she said Russia's Central Bank has no blacklists of banks subject to license revocation.
 She added that the Central Bank will not warn any bank about such measures.
 She said, "As a matter of fact, no one knows who might be the next, We cannot warn anyone.
 Moreover, it would be wrong to do that.
 I know not a single country worldwide where the central banks would warn about license revocation.
 It is not ruled out that in case a bank is warned, a mala fide owner or managers could divert assets, making settlements with the closest clients, so a rank and file depositor will finally receive much less money".

 And so, in December 2013 Central Bank of Russia revoked licenses of three commercial banks, Investbank, Smolensky Bank and the Bank of Project Finance and later then Ecoprombank, Masterbank, Simbirsk and many others.
 State-run Agency for deposits’ insurance paid money to clients.

 Credit and debit cards

 At the end of 2008, there were 119 million bank cards in circulation in Russia.

 Sanctions

-In March 2014, amidst the 2014 Crimean crisis, following the passage of a secession referendum, the declaration of independence of the Republic of Crimea from Ukraine and the process of accession to Russia that followed it, U.S. President Barack Obama announced sanctions on Rossiya Bank.
+In March 2014, amidst the annexation of Crimea by the Russian Federation, U.S. President Barack Obama announced sanctions on Rossiya Bank.
 International payment systems Visa Inc. and MasterCard suddenly stopped service of credit cards issued by the Rossiya Bank.
 Non-cash transactions of SMP Bank (owned by Rottenberg brothers) and Sobinbank (100% subsidiary of Rossiya) were also frozen.
 Many Russian residents turned to national banks operations although they still have no doubt in reliability of foreign transnational financial institutions.